utkuaysev/ea-nov-2023-project-1/user-service/README.md

 ####  Key Features
 ---
 * User Registration and Authentication
-	* Alumni will be able to register on the platform using their email addresses.
+	* Alumni will be able to register on the platform using their mail addresses.
 The system will ensure secure authentication and authorization for accessing different features based on user roles.
 * Alumni Profiles
 	* Each registered alumni will have a personalized profile page where they can update their contact information, educational details, professional achievements, and profile picture.
 *  Alumni Directory